varshagupta257/RAG-System-LLM-SRH-06-26/README.md

-# AI-Lab-Session-SRH-06-26
+# RAG-System-LLM-SRH-06-26
-This repository is created to show the AI coding projects completed during my masters course at SRH Berlin.
+This repository is created for Assignment 3 - RAG system.